ADLINK/adlink-nxp-android/README.md

 ### 5.14.
 LVDS display

-* LVDS feature can be enabled by adding '-d lvds-panel' to flash command
+* LVDS feature can be enabled by adding '-d lvds-panel' to flash command.
-* Android will support HDMI + LVDS dual display feature with this flash
+* Android will support HDMI + LVDS dual display feature with this flash.

 Example: